benoitpetit/cml/README.md

 # Check My Logs (CML)

 ## Overview

-**CML** is a command-line tool for viewing, filtering, and exporting log files.
-It provides a user-friendly interface for navigating log entries and applying various filters to quickly find relevant information.
+**Check My Logs (CML)** is a command-line tool designed for viewing, filtering, and exporting log files.
+It offers an intuitive interface with pagination, real-time log monitoring, filtering, and exporting capabilities, making it ideal for developers and system administrators who need to efficiently manage and analyze log files.

-## Features
+## Key Features

 - **Pagination**: Navigate through logs with customizable page sizes.
-- **Filtering**: Filter logs by log level (e.g., INFO, WARNING, ERROR) and search terms.
+- **Filtering**: Filter logs by level (e.g., INFO, WARNING, ERROR) and search for specific terms.
-- **Exporting**: Export filtered logs to a specified file for further analysis.
+- **Exporting**: Export filtered logs to a file for further analysis or reporting.
 - **Live Mode**: Follow log files in real-time as new entries are added.
+- **Search & Filter Combination**: Combine log level filtering with keyword searches to narrow down relevant log entries.
+- **Interactive Interface**: Easy-to-use interface with keyboard navigation and search functionality.

 ## Installation

 ### Method 1: Using `go install`

-Ensure you have Go installed on your machine.
-You can verify this by running:
+To install **CML** using Go, ensure you have Go installed:

 ```bash
 go version